pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/staged-director-config-usage"

 The configuration is exported to the `generated-config` output.
-It does not extract credentials from Ops Manager and replaced them all with YAML interpolation `(())` placeholders.
+It does not extract credentials from Tanzu Operations Manager and replaced them all with YAML interpolation `(())` placeholders.
 This is to ensure that credentials are never written to disk.
 The credentials need to be provided from an external configuration when invoking [configure-director](#configure-director).